banner

 }

-In the native method, the message queue passed down from the upper layer is obtained, and then the corresponding Looper is obtained to construct the NativeInputManager.
+In the native method, the message queue passed down from the upper layer is obtained, and the corresponding Looper is retrieved to construct the NativeInputManager.

 static jlong nativeInit(JNIEnv* env, jclass /* clazz */,